wazuh/wazuh-documentation/source/installation-guide/wazuh-agent/wazuh-agent-package-hpux.rst

        # /sbin/init.d/wazuh-agent start

-The installation process is now complete and the Wazuh agent is successfully installed and registered.
+The installation process is now complete, and the Wazuh agent is successfully installed and registered.

 Uninstall a Wazuh agent
 -----------------------